jchmb/redisobjects/README.md

 loop.close()
 ```

-Example that shows how to use transaction:
+Example that shows how to use transactions:

 ```python
 import redisobjects